Delta Flashlight Case

 Here comes the good part.
 Normally I'd machine these components, but that requires hours of CAM programming to pick all of the cutting tools, set the tool paths, figure out how to hold the part inside the CNC, find all the cutting tools, buy some if I don't right ones, set those tools into tool holders, measure all of them after installation...and we haven't even cut any metal yet.

-With 3D printing I went straight from "art" in Fusion 360, to "part" on the Markforged printer.
+With 3D printing I can go straight from "art" in Fusion 360, to "part" on the 3D printer.
 Literally export the model as a 3D printer file, load that file into the printer program...and print the part.
 It did take about a dozen prints to get everything perfect (my fault, not the printer's) but the design/development process was significantly shorter (and a fraction of the cost) of doing it the "old" way.
+CNC is so 2020.